Frequently Asked Questions

 Our counselors work together with principals and current teachers to create balanced classrooms.
 Students are placed into class groups based on their learning personalities, gender, former teacher recommendations, individual strengths, and diversity of the class.
 Counselors and principals make the final decisions regarding classroom assignments in order to create the best learning environment for all children.

 Middle and High School (grades 6 -12):All Middle and High School students will have a different teacher assigned for each subject.
-Placement is based on level, schedule and the student makeup of classrooms.
+Placement is based on level, schedule and/or the student makeup of classrooms.

 Our students do not wear uniforms.
 However students should choose clothes that are appropriate for school and that show they have respect for themselves and for everyone else in the SAS community.
 PE uniforms are required for both middle school and high school students and can be purchased from the Eagle Shop on both our campuses.

 All students in grades 6 to 12 are required to bring their own MacBook computer and external USB hard disk drive for the purpose of backups.
 Click here for more information on the hardware and software requirements.